PaddlePaddle/Paddle/paddle/fluid/inference/tests/api/int8_mkldnn_quantization.md

 This document describes how to use Paddle inference to convert the FP32 model to INT8 model on ResNet-50 and MobileNet-V1.
 We provide the instructions on enabling INT8 MKLDNN quantization in Paddle inference and show the ResNet-50 and MobileNet-V1 results in accuracy and performance.

 ## 0. Prerequisite
-You need to build install at least PaddlePaddle-1.4.The test dataset and model will downloaded automatically in the build process.
+You need to build install at least PaddlePaddle-1.4.The test dataset and model will be downloaded automatically in the build process.

 ## 1. Enable INT8 MKLDNN quantization
 * #### Prepare the quantization warmup data